-To assess your school's compliance with the provisions of this chapter, see the FSA Assessment module for "Institutional Eligibility," at: (http://ifap.ed.gov/qahome/ qaassessments/institutionalelig.html).
+To assess your school's compliance with the provisions of this chapter, see the FSA Assessment module for "Institutional Eligibility," at: (http://ifap.ed.gov/qahome/qaassessments/institutionalelig.html).

-Definitions of eligible institutions 34 CFR 600.4, 600.5, and 600.6
+Definitions of eligible institutions

+34 CFR 600.4, 600.5, and 600.6

+FSA HB June 2016 2-5

+Type and Control of Eligible Institutions

+Institution of Higher Education

+A public or private nonprofit educational institution located in a state

+Proprietary Institution of Higher Education

+A private, for-profit educational institution located in a state

+Postsecondary Vocational Institution

+A public or private nonprofit educational institution located in a state

+The institution offers

-Type and Control of Eligible Institutions Institution of Higher Education A public or private nonprofit educational institution located in a state Proprietary Institution of Higher Education A private, for-profit educational institution located in a state Postsecondary Vocational Institution A public or private nonprofit educational institution located in a state the institution offers associate, bachelor's, graduate, or professional degree programs; a program of at least two years that is acceptable for full credit toward a bachelor's degree; or a training program of at least one academic year that leads to a certificate or other nondegree recognized credential and prepares students for gainful employment in a recognized occupation.
-The institution must (1) provide training for gainful employment in a recognized occupation or (2) have provided a program leading to a baccalaureate degree in liberal arts continuously since 1/1/09 (with continuous regional accreditation since 10/1/07 or earlier).
-Programs offered must meet the criteria of at least one category below: (1) They are at least a 15-week (instructional time) undergraduate program of 600 clock hours, 16 semester or trimester hours, or 24 quarter hours.
-They may admit students without an associate degree or equivalent.
-(2) They are at least a 10-week (instructional time) program of 300 clock hours, 8 semester or trimester hours, or 12 quarter hours.
-They must be a graduate/professional program or must admit only students with an associate degree or equivalent.
-(3) They are at least a 10-week (instructional time) undergraduate program of 300-599 clock hours.
+- associate, bachelor's, graduate, or professional degree programs; - (2) a program of at least two years that is acceptable for full credit toward a bachelor's degree; or - (3) a training program of at least one academic year that leads to a certificate or other nondegree recognized credential and prepares students for gainful employment in a recognized occupation.

+The institution must

+- (1) provide training for gainful employment in a recognized occupation or - (2) have provided a program leading to a baccalaureate degree in liberal arts continuously since 1/1/09 (with continuous regional accreditation since 10/1/07 or earlier).

+Programs offered must meet the criteria of at least one category below:

+- (1) They are at least a 15-week (instructional time) undergraduate program of 600 clock hours, 16 semester or trimester hours, or 24 quarter hours.
+They may admit students without an associate degree or equivalent. - (2) They are at least a 10-week (instructional time) program of 300 clock hours, 8 semester or trimester hours, or 12 quarter hours.
+They must be a graduate/professional program or must admit only students with an associate degree or equivalent. - (3) They are at least a 10-week (instructional time) undergraduate program of 300-599 clock hours.
 They must admit at least some students who do not have an associate degree or equivalent and must meet specific qualitative standards.
 Note: These programs are eligible only for Direct Loan participation.

 The institution must provide training for gainful employment in a recognized occupation.

-Programs offered must meet the criteria of at least one category below (1) They are at least a 15-week (instructional time) undergraduate program of 600 clock hours, 16 semester or trimester hours, or 24 quarter hours.
-They may admit students without an associate degree or equivalent.
-(2) They are at least a 10-week (instructional time) program of 300 clock hours, 8 semester or trimester hours, or 12 quarter hours.
-Must be a graduate/ professional program or must admit only students with an associate degree or equivalent.
-(3) They are at least a 10-week (instructional time) undergraduate program of 300-599 clock hours.
-Must admit at least some students who do not have an associate degree or equivalent.
-(3) They are at least a 10-week (instructional time) undergraduate program of 300-599 clock hours.
+Programs offered must meet the criteria of at least one category below:

+- (1) They are at least a 15-week (instructional time) undergraduate program of 600 clock hours, 16 semester or trimester hours, or 24 quarter hours.
+They may admit students without an associate degree or equivalent. - (2) They are at least a 10-week (instructional time) program of 300 clock hours, 8 semester or trimester hours, or 12 quarter hours.
+Must be a graduate/professional program or must admit only students with an associate degree or equivalent. - (3) They are at least a 10-week (instructional time) undergraduate program of 300-599 clock hours.
 Must admit at least some students who do not have an associate degree or equivalent and must meet specific qualitative standards.
-Note: These programs are eligible only for Direct Loan participation
+Note: These programs are eligible only for Direct Loan participation.

-All three institutional types may also provide a comprehensive transition and postsecondary program for individuals with intellectual disabilities.
+Any school may act as a postsecondary vocational institution to offer GE programs less than one academic year in length.
+Also, all three institutional types may provide a comprehensive transition and postsecondary program for individuals with intellectual disabilities.